 John Lennon with mask, Tokyo 1966

 A few years before Bob Whitaker passed away – his estate believe in or around 2005 – he created this set of four vibrant and and dramatic screen prints – one for each Beatle.
 Just 25 sets were produced.
 Each print is made on on 27.5 x 39.5 inch paper, and numbered out of 25 under the image area in pencil.
 One print in each set has been signed by Bob Whitaker.
 They are offered for sale as a complete set of four.

 Bob Whitaker (1939-2011) was a British photographer well-known around the world for his innovative photographic style.
 Born in England to an English mother and Australian father, he often described himself as, “One part English, one part Aussie lad”.
 Nicknamed by Mick Jagger as “Super click”, he is best known for his numerous and often shockingly different photos of The Beatles from 1964 to 1966.
 His style was heavily influenced by his good friend Salvador Dali and this can be seen in the surreal images he took.

-Bob passed away in 2011 after a long battle with cancer.
+Bob passed away in 2011 after a long battle with illness.
 He leaves behind a unique and extraordinary collection of images.
-Bob’s estate offers collectors the chance to acquire unsigned limited edition estate stamped photographs from his archives.
+Bob’s estate offers collectors the chance to acquire limited edition estate stamped photographs from his archives.